 Starting to Improve

 As time went on, people came up with more and more ways to try to game the system.
-Google was one of the first major search engines to start looking at how to reward good quality links that had relevance and added content to a site instead of rewarding the savvy, but somewhat unscrupulous practices of cheating the search engine results with backroom deals and black hat tricks.
+Google was one of the first major search engines to start looking at how to reward good quality links that had relevance and added value to a site instead of rewarding the savvy, but somewhat unscrupulous practices of cheating the search engine results with backroom deals and black hat tricks.

-They kept using backlinks as a determinant of reputation, but also strengthened their algorithms to look for specific higher quality links and to penalize links from link farms and other black hat maneuvers.
+They kept using backlinks as a determinant of reputation but also strengthened their algorithms to look for specific higher-quality links and to penalize links from link farms and other black hat maneuvers.

 All this from just some simple links to your site?
 Yes!
-Things have changed, and the search engines continue to adjust their algorithms to find the good and weed out the bad, so they can provide users with the best possible content.
+Things have changed, and search engines continue to adjust their algorithms to find the good and weed out the bad, so they can provide users with the best possible content.

 Today, you need to know which factors determine the value of a link.
 A quality backlink depends on the anchor text in the link, the page title of the page linking to your site, the reputation and quality of the site linking to your website and the method used to create the backlink.

-You need to know the differences between the different types of backlinks, and understand how to get the best mix of types to get the most traffic to your website.
+You need to know the differences between the different types of backlinks and understand how to get the best mix of types to get the most traffic to your website.

 Beware, though, because there are some pros and cons to each kind of backlink, and if you use them incorrectly or in the wrong combination you could end up actually lowering your search engine ranking by mistake.